-We will inform the local authority that we plan to take a child off roll when they leave school to be home educated; move away from the school's location; remain medically unfit beyond compulsory school age; are in custody for four months or more (and will not return to school afterwards); or are permanently excluded.
+We, the school will inform the local authority that we plan to take a child off roll when they leave school to be home educated; move away from the school's location; remain medically unfit beyond compulsory school age; are in custody for four months or more (and will not return to school afterwards); or are permanently excluded.

-If a parent has informed us of their intention to remove their child in order to elective home educate their child, the school will notify the Elective Home Education Team imminently by email (ehe@warwickshire.gov.uk / tel.
+If a parent has informed you of their intention to remove their child in order to elective home educate their child, the school should notify the Elective Home Education Team imminently by email (ehe@warwickshire.gov.uk / tel.
 01926 736323).
-School is advised to allow the parent or carer a 2-week period of reflection prior to removing their child from the school roll as this is best practice.
+School and colleges are advised to allow the parent or carer a 2-week period of reflection prior to removing their child from the school roll as this is best practice.